artdecocode/assert-throws/documentary/1-API/1-throws.md

 %TYPEDEF types/index.xml%

-%EXAMPLE: example/throws.js, ../src => assert-throws%
+%EXAMPLE: example/throws, ../src => assert-throws%

-%FORK example example/throws%
+%FORK example/throws%

-%EXAMPLE: example/throws-fail.js, ../src => assert-throws%
+%EXAMPLE: example/throws-fail, ../src => assert-throws%

-%FORK example example/throws-fail%
+%FORK example/throws-fail%

+%~ width="25"%

 ### Arguments

 To pass arguments to the tested function, the `args` properties can be used.

-%EXAMPLE: example/args.js, ../src => assert-throws%
+%EXAMPLE: example/args, ../src => assert-throws%

-%FORK example example/args%
+%FORK example/args%

 ### Context

+%~ width="25"%

 To pass a context to the function, the `context` properties can be set.
 Otherwise, it will use the global context, unless it was bound.

-%EXAMPLE: example/context.js, ../src => assert-throws%
+%EXAMPLE: example/context, ../src => assert-throws%

-%FORK example example/context%
+%FORK example/context%

+%~%